Reviewing Charles & Colvard, Ltd. (NASDAQ:CTHR) and Brilliant Earth Group (NASDAQ:BRLT)

 Charles & Colvard, Ltd. (NASDAQ:CTHR) and Brilliant Earth Group (NASDAQ:BRLT) are both small-cap consumer discretionary companies, but which is the better investment?
-We will compare the two companies based on the strength of their analyst recommendations, risk, profitability, dividends, valuation, institutional ownership and earnings.
+We will contrast the two companies based on the strength of their valuation, analyst recommendations, dividends, risk, profitability, institutional ownership and earnings.

-This is a breakdown of recent ratings and recommmendations for Charles & Colvard, Ltd. and Brilliant Earth Group, as provided by MarketBeat.com.
+This is a summary of current ratings and recommmendations for Charles & Colvard, Ltd. and Brilliant Earth Group, as reported by MarketBeat.

 |Sell Ratings